 - Safer: Bladeless fans are safer than traditional fans because there are no blades to touch accidentally.

-- Stylish: Bladeless fans are often considered more stylish than traditional fans.
+- Stylish: Bladeless fans are often considered more fashionable than traditional fans.

 Disadvantages of Bladeless Fans:

-- More expensive: Bladeless fans are typically more expensive than traditional fans.
+- More expensive: Bladeless fans are typically more costly than traditional fans.

 - Less effective: Bladeless fans may not be as effective at cooling large rooms as traditional fans.

-- Can be noisy: Some bladeless fans can be noisy, especially in high settings.
+- Can be noisy: Some bladeless fans can be loud, especially in high settings.

 Q: Which is Better, an Oscillating or Stationary Fan?